c4milo/fusejs/README.md

 ## How it works
-Fuse low level API is inherently asynchronous, meaning that it won't block the nodejs main thread nor is needed [libuv](https://github.com/joyent/libuv) to make use of its thread pool.
+Fuse low level API is inherently asynchronous, meaning that it won't block the nodejs main thread.
+It does not need [libuv](https://github.com/joyent/libuv) thread pool either.
 FuseJS workflow looks like:

 ```
                         node example/hello_main.js /tmp/hello_fs